tathan08/tp/docs/UserGuide.md

    </div>

 2. **Verify Java Installation:**
-   Open a command terminal and run:
+   Open a command terminal as follows:
+   - On Windows, press the Windows key on your keyboard, and type in cmd
+   - On Mac, press the Command + Space keys at the same time, and type in terminal
+   - On Linux, press the Control + Alt + T keys at the same time.

+   Then in your terminal, run:
    ```
    java -version
    ```